-In recent years, including the March 2015 acquisition of HLS, the Company has acquired businesses whose net tangible assets include deferred revenue.
-In accordance with GAAP reporting requirements, following the completion of any such acquisition, the Company may record a write down of deferred revenue to fair value as defined in GAAP.
+In recent years, including the March 2015 acquisition of HLS and the August 2016 acquisition of MAI, the Company has acquired businesses whose net tangible assets include deferred revenue.
+In accordance with GAAP reporting requirements, following the completion of any such acquisition, the Company may record a write-down of deferred revenue to fair value as defined in GAAP.
 If the Company is required to record a write-down of deferred revenue, it may result in lower recognized revenue, operating income and net income in subsequent periods.